wlsf82/protractor-helper/README.md

 - `openNewBrowserInTheSamePage`

-The above method just opens a new browser instance in the same page of the main browser.
+The above method opens a new browser instance in the same page of the main browser.
 You need to pass `browser` as an argument.

+> Note: `openNewBrowserInTheSamePage` only works with Protractor version 5.0.0, not higher.

 - `isCurrentUrlDifferentFromBaseUrl`